angular/angular/aio/content/guide/template-syntax.md

 {@a binding-syntax}

-## Binding syntax: An overview
+## Binding syntax: an overview

-Data binding is a mechanism for coordinating what users see, with application data values.
+Data-binding is a mechanism for coordinating what users see, specifically with application data values.
-While you could push values to and pull values from HTML, the application is easier to write, read, and maintain if you turn these chores over to a binding framework.
+While you could push values to and pull values from HTML, the application is easier to write, read, and maintain if you turn these tasks over to a binding framework.
-You simply declare bindings between binding sources and target HTML elements and let the framework do the work.
+You simply declare bindings between binding sources, target HTML elements, and let the framework do the rest.

-Angular provides many kinds of data binding.
-This guide covers most of them, after a high-level view of Angular data binding and its syntax.
+For a demonstration of the syntax and code snippets in this section, see the <live-example name="binding-syntax">binding syntax example</live-example>.

-Binding types can be grouped into three categories distinguished by the direction of data flow: from the _source-to-view_, from _view-to-source_, and in the two-way sequence: _view-to-source-to-view_:
+Angular provides many kinds of data-binding.
+Binding types can be grouped into three categories distinguished by the direction of data flow:

+* From the _source-to-view_
+* From _view-to-source_
+* Two-way sequence: _view-to-source-to-view_

 <style>
   td, th {vertical-align: top}